Nishabdham: Plot

-Maha realises that Sonali wants all of Sakshi's attention after seeing similar behavior in a child.
+Maha realizes that Sonali wants all of Sakshi's attention after seeing similar behavior in a child.
 She goes to the orphanage to investigate Sonali's disappearance, suspecting a connection to Anthony's death.
 She learns that Sonali's only friend was Sakshi, even getting arrested for stabbing someone who went out with her.
 Maha also discovers a drawing of a crucifixion in Sonali's room.
 Concerned, Maha goes to Sakshi's house and encounters a hooded man who escapes after she shoots at him.
 The police searches the villa again, hoping to discover evidence against Sonali.
 Tom finds the key in the basement brings it to Richard, who kills Tom and pockets it.
 Maha notices Richard's coat button next to Tom's corpse and suspects his involvement, so she breaks into his office and gets the key.
 She then trails Richard and follows him to a farmhouse, which she discovers secretly belongs to Anthony.
 Richard searches for the house's CCTV footage to no avail and leaves.
 Soon afterwards, the hooded man, revealed to be Vivek, who took the footage earlier, meets with Sakshi at the Space Needle, where a flashback occurs.